Alibekov1818/electronicstore_final/computers_service/docs/documentation.md

 Computers Service uses gRPC to handle requests.
 Also handler for getting single computer can be used with rabbitMQ.

-gRPC server runs on port 8003
+gRPC server runs on port 8003 and Rabbit on port 5672

 Methods: